 Ongoing Medical Support

-Even if you decide not to receive treatment, you should still see your doctor regularly to have the levels of HIV in your blood checked and to monitor the strength of your immune system.
+Even in late stage, ART can be valuable, and in the absence of an incurable cancer, AIDS should not be considered a terminal disease.
+You should see your doctor regularly to have the levels of HIV in your blood checked and to monitor the strength of your immune system.

 AIDS can weaken your immune system, making you more likely to catch other illnesses or develop other diseases and cancers.
 With regular checkups, your doctor can monitor your overall health, symptoms, and other health conditions.